-Chase’s name and influence remains very much with us, even to this day.
+Chase’s name and influence remain very much with us, even to this day.
 Now, there’s a Chase Bank in just about every business district in America.
-The mega-bank many use to conduct our financial transactions was initially created in 1877.
+The mega-bank many uses to conduct our financial transactions was initially created in 1877.
 It was named in honor of Salmon P. Chase.

-Oddly enough, exactly one-hundred years after Chase’s departure from his U.S. Treasury post, his portrait emerged once gain in the strangest of places.
-Binion’s Horseshoe, long regarded as a throwback to the Wild West when gambling was the staple of saloons, debuted a tourist attraction that would eventually draw more than five-million visitors over the next 34 years.
-The one-of-a-kind display would become one of the most popular tourist destination in the history of Las Vegas.
+Oddly enough, exactly one-hundred years after Chase’s departure from his U.S. Treasury post, his portrait emerged once again in the strangest of places.
+Binion’s Horseshoe, long regarded as a throwback to the Wild West when gambling was the staple of saloons, debuted a tourist attraction that would eventually draw more than five million visitors over the next 34 years.
+The one-of-a-kind display would become one of the most popular tourist destinations in the history of Las Vegas.

 When it was sold off 16 years ago, Horseshoe matriarch Becky Binion-Behnen admitted that a million dollars just doesn’t have the same mystique that it once did.
 Since that time, it’s diminished even further.
 Dozens of lottery winners now collect prizes in excess of $1 million each and every week.
 And, there are dozens of poker tournaments with $1 million or more awarded in first-place money held every year, the richest of which — the World Series of Poker Main Event — usually has a top prize of $8 million (the first Big One for One Drop awarded $18 million).